 By 1864, however, Rose had taken her children away from Indiana.
 They attended Abraham Lincoln’s inaugural ball in Washington, D.C., on March 4, 1865, six weeks before Lincoln’s assassination.
 In the 1870s, Rose and her two daughters spent about four years traveling around Europe and the Middle East visiting Catholic shrines.
 They brought back a huge trove of religious statuary and artifacts to Indiana.
 Rose and her daughters became intensely devout.
-Just before her death at age 37 in 1879, Frankie’s sister Rose authored a short book, Record of a Suffering Soul, which professed to recount a “vision” of death and the travels of a spirit through the world during Purgatory, looking for the living who would say a requiem for her, offering prayers for the dead.
+Just before her death at age 37 in 1879, Frankie’s sister Rose authored a short book, Record of a Suffering Soul, which professed to recount a “vision” of death and the travels of a spirit through the world while trapped in Purgatory, looking for living humans who would say a requiem mass for her and offer prayers for the dead.

 (Lydia J. Caldwell, photographer.
 Miss Rose Bailly F. Howe in Chicago.
 Rose was Frances’ older sister, author of books for the Ave Maria Press at Notre Dame.
 She died in April 1879, just after this photo was taken.
 Steven R. Shook Collection, Porter County GenWeb.)

-Around 1868, Frankie and her mother Rose – a teenager and a widow – moved into the two-story log cabin at Baillytown, added weatherboarding to it, and began to call it home.
-Over the next few decades, they totally renovated the building and expanded it, until by 1890, it was an impressive “chateau-like” mansion.
-When her mother died in 1891, Frankie stayed in it by herself.
+Around 1868, Frances Howe and her mother Rose – a teenager and a widow – moved into the two-story log cabin at Baillytown, added weatherboarding to it, and began to call it home.
+Over the next few decades, they totally renovated the building and expanded it, until by 1890, it became an impressive “chateau-like” mansion.
+When her mother died in 1891, Frances stayed in it by herself.

-Like her sister Rose, Frankie wrote religious tracts for the Catholic Church.
-She also began to work on a strange, romanticized history of the Baillys, published in 1907.
+Like her sister Rose, “Frankie” wrote religious tracts for the Catholic Church.
+She also began to work on her strange, romanticized history of the Baillys, published in 1907.
 She thought about turning the house into a girls’ school.
 It was a big house for one woman.
-Swedish children from the neighboring farm, the Chellbergs, prowled in the woods and came to stare at her through the windows.
+According to lore, Swedish children from the neighboring farm, the Chellbergs, prowled in the woods and came to stare at her through the windows.
 She was becoming an old spinster.
-Though, unlike her grandmother, Frankie dressed and acted like a white woman, her neighbors sometimes called her an Indian.
-Even her aunt, the Mother Superior of St. Mary’s, one of the most prominent women of Terre Haute, was now being called a “little Indian” in books.
-Frankie wrote letters to the Chesterton papers in protest.
+Though, unlike her grandmother, Howe dressed and acted like a white woman, her neighbors sometimes called her an Indian.
+Even her aunt, the Mother Superior of St. Mary’s, one of the most prominent women of Terre Haute and a nursing hero of the Civil War, was now being called a “little Indian” in books.
+Frankie wrote letters to the Chesterton newspapers in protest.

-As the frontier was long gone, historians and other writers began to take an interest in the homestead as a vestige of that past.
-Frankie was eager to set the record straight – as straight as she wanted it to be.
+As the frontier was long gone, historians and other writers began to take an interest in the homestead as a vestige of the pioneer past.
+Howe was eager to set the record straight – as straight as she wanted it to be.
 Yet she had grown touchy about writers who tried to make her family seem less than “civilized.”

-Isolated at the homestead and at work on her history, Frankie never married.
+Isolated at the homestead and at work on her family history, Howe never married.
 Perhaps to help fill the loneliness, she adopted a daughter.
 Her aunt Eleanor Bailly, the so-called “little Indian,” oversaw St. Ann’s Orphanage in Terre Haute, a massive building where she was in charge of several hundred orphans.
-Around 1894, Frankie Howe met one of the girls there, 13-year-old Emma Bachmann, who since 1885 had been in and out of foster homes.
-Taking her back to the dune country by the lake, she helped her finish her education and the two traveled to Europe for several years.
-But in 1906, Emma married and went to Los Angeles with her first husband, James Lee Huston.
-Frankie was again alone on the old homestead.
+Around 1894, Frances Howe met one of the girls there, 13-year-old Emma Bachmann, who since 1885 had been in and out of foster homes.
+Taking her back to the dune country by the lake, she helped Emma finish her education and the two traveled to Europe for several years.
+In 1906, the Plymouth Tribune reported that at age 19, Emma was “heiress to several million dollars” but eloped with a coachman named Jensen.
+In 1908, Emma married in Kansas City, Missouri, and went to Los Angeles with her first husband, James Lee Huston.
+Howe was again alone on the old homestead.

-(Emma Bachmann, photographed while traveling in Italy with her adoptive mother Frances Rose Howe around 1900.
-Cecilia Backhaus.)
+(Emma Bachmann, photographed while traveling in Italy with her adoptive mother Frances Rose Howe around 1900.)

 (St. Ann’s Orphanage, Terre Haute, Indiana, circa 1900.
 Built as Providence Hospital in 1874, the impressive Gothic structure was bought by the Bishop of Vincennes in 1876 and became home to 175 girls.
 Run by the Sisters of Providence, the orphanage stood at the corner of 5th Avenue and 13th Street in North Terre Haute.
 Mother Mary Cecilia Bailly, Joseph Bailly’s daughter and biographer of Saint Mother Théodore Guérin, ran the orphanage until her death in 1898.
 The building was sold in 1919 after the archdiocese moved the orphanage to Indianapolis.
 It was demolished in 1927.
 Today, it is the site of a Dairy Queen.)

-(Frances Rose Howe at the Bailly homestead, around 1900.
-Cecilia Backhaus.)
+(Frances Rose Howe at the Bailly homestead, around 1900.)

 (The Bailly-Howe place, renovated and expanded by Frances Rose Howe before 1910.)

 With Emma gone, she used the time to pen a family history, supposedly based on stories told to her by her mother Rose.
+Perhaps Rose elaborated them, not Frances Rose, but their truth is certainly questionable.
 In reality, The Story of a French Homestead in the Old Northwest is melodramatic at best, an elaborate hoax about racial purity at worse.
-Frankie was obsessed with being accepted by her rural neighbors and by polite society in South Bend and Chicago as white.
+Howe was obsessed with being accepted by her rural neighbors, and by polite society in South Bend and Chicago as white.
 Though she never denied her Indian ancestry, she strove to make her family seem as French and civilized as possible.

-She had encountered racism, but had more than a strain of it in herself.
-The white skin of her grandmother is practically a character itself in the book, which is clearly more of a chivalric fantasy than history.
-Visitors to the homestead had always recognized Marie’s Indian clothing as “squaw.”
-Frankie ludicrously claimed that they were patterned off the costumes of Italian and French peasant women, and that it was “an act of commendable piety to forsake fashionable attire” by wearing them.
+She encountered racism, but had more than a strain of it in herself.
+The white skin of her grandmother is practically a whole character in the book, which is more of a chivalric fantasy than a history.
+Visitors to the homestead seem to have always recognized Marie’s Indian clothing as “squaw.”
+Yet Howe ludicrously claimed that they were patterned off the costumes of Italian and French peasant women, and that in those days it was “an act of commendable piety to forsake fashionable attire” by wearing them.
 Maybe it was pious not to slavishly follow fashion, but Marie’s clothes were certainly Ottawa.
-And in his granddaughter’s florid book, Joseph Bailly himself comes back to life as a cultured French aristocrat, using incredibly flowery language for a rough fur trader who probably “put aside” his first, teenage, wife for dubious reasons.
-Howe was also insistent that the Catholic purity and virtue of her family seem undiminished against all the assaults made against it in the wilderness.
+And in his granddaughter’s florid book, Joseph Bailly himself comes back to life as a cultured French aristocrat wielding flowery language, rather than as the rough fur trader who probably “put aside” his first, teenage, wife for dubious reasons.
+Howe was also insistent that the Catholic purity and virtue of her family seem undiminished against all assaults made against it in the wilderness.